mkarpicki/android-location-scanner/README.md

 # Location Scanner
 ### (or MAC addresses scanner, which would be better name)
 ___
-Location Scanner is a simple Android demo app, which will watch for:
+Location Scanner is a simple PoC Android app, which will watch for:
 * Device's location update
 * Bluetooth devices around
 * WIFI Networks around